Is Cornmeal the Same as Cornstarch? What’s the Difference?

 PUBLISHED ON

-This blog will help you understand the differences between cornmeal and cornstarch, discuss a few popular recipes, and share practical tips on substitutions – including what works and what doesn’t.
+This blog will help you understand the differences between cornmeal and cornstarch, discuss popular recipes, and share practical tips on substitutions – including what works and what doesn’t.

 What is Cornmeal?

 Cornmeal is the flour you get when you grind dried, whole corn kernels.
-Cornmeal can be yellow or white depending on the type of corn used.
+Depending on the type of corn used, cornmeal can be yellow or white.

 The types of processing corn kernels are put through yield very different textures of cornmeal, ranging from coarse to medium to fine.
 Stone-ground cornmeal includes the fibrous exterior of the kernel, resulting in a coarse texture, and is a whole-grain flour.